uwescience/sqlshare-pythonclient/README.md

 b.
 If this check fails, you need to [download and install Python 2.7](http://www.python.org/download/) for your computer.
 At the time of writing, the latest version is Python 2.7.5.

-   After you download and install Python 2.7 or later, try the above check again.
+   After you download and install Python 2.7, try the above check again.
 You should be good to go!

 ### Troubleshooting other problems